zaksabeast/PokemonRNGGuides/guides/xy/en/TID RNG Guide.md

 - [3DSRNGTool](https://github.com/wwwwwwzx/3DSRNGTool/releases)
     - Latest compiled version including latest commits can be found [here](https://ci.appveyor.com/project/wwwwwwzx/3dsrngtool/build/artifacts)
     - (Reccommended) A network connection + NTR Helper
+      - Note: It is highly reccommended you have an internet connection, as it is not possible to automatically update tiny states using NTR Helper without one.

 ### 3DSRNGTool Setup